yoasif/yoasif.github.io/_posts/2025-03-12-mozilla-has-been-sharing-aggregated-firefox-data-with-advertisers-since-2017-when-it-enabled-telemetry-by-default.markdown

 People who had willingly opted into sharing telemetry data by running Nightly or Beta builds to help Mozilla make a better product -- those are the people who are blindsided by this change.
 We chose to opt in to share data with Mozilla, and the way that the data was used changed after we made our decision -- and it wasn't really clear that it was the case.

-It reminds of how I felt once reddit [started selling content freely given by users to AI companies]({% post_url 2023-05-03-with-its-API-update-reddit-should-start-paying-its-users %}) - they were within their rights, but my expectations had been breached.
+It reminds me of how I felt once reddit [started selling content freely given by users to AI companies]({% post_url 2023-05-03-with-its-API-update-reddit-should-start-paying-its-users %}) - they were within their rights, but my expectations had been breached.

 I thought by now that I would have a path forward on how I wanted to move forward in my browser usage.
 It hasn't worked out that way.
 I wish we had more clarity from Mozilla on how data is used - I still want to help build Firefox.
 I hate that Mozilla has made this decision so hard - why must I get into bed with ad-tech in order to help Mozilla build a better product?
 Is that really the bargain we have struck?